Saltmarche Health & Associates

 Laser & Light Therapy

-Providing expertise in laser & light therapy treatment, education, research and clinical services.
+Providing expertise in laser & light therapy treatment, education, research and clinical services globally for individuals and families.

 The number of Canadians with dementia is rising sharply.